alxlab-zone66x/beanstream-php/README.md

 Composer ready PHP wrapper for [Bambora NA Payment API](https://dev.na.bambora.com/docs/references/).

+This fork contains fixes for PHP 8 and up.

 ## Installation

 The recommended way to install the library is using [Composer](https://getcomposer.org).